 IT organizations can implement encapsulation as a way to protect sensitive data and maintain compliance with industry-specific data security and privacy requirements such as HIPAA and PCI DDS.
 The encapsulation process helps to compartmentalize data, limiting vulnerabilities by providing users with information on code implementations exclusively on a need-to-know basis.

 Sumo Logic complements your existing cybersecurity measure with cutting-edge threat detection and security analytics powered by artificial intelligence.
+Get started with Sumo Logic for free.

 Complete visibility for DevSecOps